learn-co-curriculum/dsc-postgrad-project-slide-design/README.md

 every visualization should have:

-- [ ] A point.
-The visualization is relevant to the analysis and fits into the narrative of the presentation.
+- [ ] **A point.** The visualization is relevant to the analysis and fits into the narrative of the presentation.
 The most **important** part of the visualization should be highlighted.
 Is this one group different from the others?
 Where does this model _not_ perform well?
-- [ ] Everything appropriately labeled.
+- [ ] **Everything appropriately labeled**.
 Each axis, a legend, a title, they should all be identified and labelled appropriately.
-- [ ] Axis numbers and scales that people can understand.
+- [ ] **Numbers people can understand**.
 Dolllars should have a $ in front of them.
 Percents should be formated as 50% rather than 0.5.
 Scientific notation has no business on 99% of data visualizations produced by Flatiron School graduates
-- [ ] Readable text.
+- [ ] **Readable text**.
 Text is not too small and does not overlap with other text.
 All text is _meanginful_, so am axis labe; should read "House Sale Price" rather than "salesprice."
-- [ ] Been saved as a png or jpeg and then inserted into your presentation.
+- [ ] **Been saved to file** as a png or jpeg and then inserted into your presentation.
 Using a screenshot can produce fuzzy and grainy resolution if the image needs to scaled.

 [Lindsey, did I miss anything?]